-Recent federal law introduced domestic energy manufacturing incentives and federal support for clean energy projects.
+In 2022, new federal law introduced domestic energy manufacturing incentives and federal support for clean energy projects.
 Tennessee ranks 6th in the nation with \$18.7 billion invested in clean manufacturing, creating 20,735 jobs for Tennesseans.

 The "Big, Beautiful Bill" threatens these gains by cutting access to key tax credits and programs, including: